 Being a genuinely 'likeable' person would be a surefire way to improve the support received from team members and colleagues.

-Transformational leaders (Spahr 2015) have gained a lot of attention in recent years for being a leadership style that truly inspires teams and can help to ‘transform’ certain workplace cultures.
+Transformational leaders (Spahr 2015) have gained attention in recent years for leading in a way that truly inspires teams and helps to 'transform' certain workplace cultures.

 This type of leader is said to have the following skills and traits:

 Spahr (2015) explains that transformational leaders are particularly excellent resources for ‘outdated’ organisations that desire or require remodelling.

 Obviously, this kind of leader may not be best suited to more transactional, controlled or bureaucratic systems that are more inflexible (Spahr 2015).
 It appears that in order to be ‘likeable’, you need to be the right type of leader in the right situation or context.